Cattaraugus County, New York: Government and politics

-Cattaraugus County is run by a unicameral legislature who appoint a county "administrator."
+Cattaraugus County is run by a unicameral legislature who appoint a county "administrator".
 This individual serves many executive duties of a county executive but has no legislative veto power and is not elected.

 The legislators are elected independently by districts (while some also serve as mayors of the villages they represent, their status as mayors does not affect in any way their seats on the legislature and thus it is not a Board of Supervisors).
 The county uses a system of proportional representation in which each legislator's vote is weighted to the number of persons in their district; each district can have between one and three legislators.
 This system was imposed in the 1960s in the wake of the one man, one vote federal court rulings of the era; before this, the county operated under a true board of supervisors model.
 There are currently 17 members of the legislature with 16 Republicans and 1 Democrat.
 Each legislator serves a four-year term, with a limit of three terms.

 All but one of those serving on the county council are Republicans, and only two years in the entire history of the county legislature (1992 to 1994) have seen the Democrats in the majority.
 Howard VanRensselaer, Sr. of Randolph serves as chairman, and Andy Burr serves as vice-chairman.
+In 2023, the lone Democrat's seat was redistricted out of existence, prompting the local Democratic Party to withdraw from all county legislature races that year in protest.

-Cattaraugus County is entirely within the boundaries of the 148th New York State Assembly District (served currently by Joseph Giglio), the 57th New York State Senate District (served currently by George Borrello), and the U.S. House of Representatives 29th district (served currently by Tom Reed).
+Cattaraugus County is entirely within the boundaries of the 148th New York State Assembly District (served currently by Joseph Giglio), the 57th New York State Senate District served currently by George Borrello, and the U.S. House of Representatives 23rd district represented by Nick Langworthy.
 In the last of these, Cattaraugus County's votes proved pivotal in the 2008 elections: incumbent Republican Randy Kuhl, who had strongly carried the county in 2004 and 2006, lost Cattaraugus County to Democrat Eric Massa in the 2008 elections.